Thomas Paine’s Attitudes Toward Religion Impacted His Legacy, Author Says

 Looking beyond Thomas Paine's Common Sense, Unger, a prolific author and historian, discussed his latest book in the William G. McGowan Theater at the National Archives Building in Washington, DC, on October 15.

-David Ferreiro, Archivist of the United States, spoke about the important role Paine played in America’s history during his welcome.
+David Ferriero, Archivist of the United States, spoke about the important role Paine played in America’s history during his welcome.